ramizaly/devops-handbook-review/01_Introduction_the_Problem_and_DevOps.md

-# 01 - Introduction, The Problem and DevOps to the resure
+# 01 - Introduction, The Problem and DevOps to the rescue

 ## 🚧 Traditional IT Challenges: The Downward Spiral